Deutsche Vermögensberatung: Executive board

-Dirk Reiffenrath (Education & Training, Training Centres, FHDW University of Applied Sciences)

 Supervisory board

 Hans-Theo Franken has been Chairman of the Supervisory Board since April 2021.

 History

 In 1975, Reinfried Pohl began to build the company under the name “Kompass Gesellschaft für Vermögensanlagen GmbH“.
 Pohl had worked for Investors Overseas Services (IOS) from 1967 to 1969, and had been employed by Bonnfinanz from 1970 to 1974.
 On 1 July 1975, he started out with around 35 of his former Bonnfinanz colleagues.
 Pohl developed the "all-finance concept" that DVAG is based upon in the 1950s.